 - 5. To trace the path of a ray of light passing through a rectangular glass slab for different angles of incidence.
 Measure the angle of incidence, angle of refraction, angle of emergence and interpret the result. - 6.
 To study (a) binary fission in Amoeba and (b) budding in yeast with the help of prepared slides. - 7.
 To trace the path of the rays of light through a glass prism. - 8.
-To draw the images of an object formed by a convex lens when placed at various positions. - 9.
+To find the image distance for varying object distances in case of a convex lens and draw corresponding ray diagrams to show the nature of image formed. - 9.
 To study homology and analogy with the help of preserved / available specimens of either animals or plants. - 10.
 To identify the different parts of an embryo of a dicot seed (Pea, gram or red kidney bean).

-RECOMMENDED BOOKS:
+RECOMMENDED BOOKS :